 Many restaurants offer delicious healthy alternative meals that are low in fat without raising your bad cholesterol.
 Making healthier choices moving away from a diet high in saturated fats that are found in Dairy, Fatty meats, Deep Fried Foods, Cakes and Desserts will help you to maintain a healthy weight and lower your risk of a heart attack or stroke.

 Contrary to popular opinion, dining out is not the devil when it comes to unhealthy food choices.
-You can enjoy an amazing meal, and even an inexpensive takeaway, without upsetting your health regime or over indulging with calories.
-Continue Reading to learn how to take charge of the foods you eat that are going to be the best choice for a Healthier You.
+You can enjoy an amazing meal, and even an inexpensive takeaway, without upsetting your health regime or over indulging with unwanted calories.
+Continue Reading: Learning how to take charge of the foods you eat that are going to be the best choice for a Healthier You.

 Taking Charge of What you Eat &